SponsoredBuild your website with Vincony

 关键引述

-"The question is whether it was foreseeable that children would meddle with the boat and suffer injury — not whether the precise manner of injury was foreseeable."
+"The question was whether it was reasonably foreseeable that children would meddle with the boat and possibly suffer injury as a result.
+The precise manner in which injury was sustained does not have to be foreseen."

 后续处理

-Important authority on the level of generality at which foreseeability of harm is assessed.
+Followed as authoritative on the level of generality at which foreseeability is assessed.
+Applied in courts dealing with child accident cases involving obvious hazardous objects.